Frequently Asked Questions

 Contact your academic advisor.

-If I don't have a master's degree, can I apply for an Ed.S.
+If I don't have a master's degree, may I apply for an Ed.S.
 Degree?

 No. The master's degree is a prerequisite for the Ed.S. program.

-Aren't there some exceptions where I can go from bachelors to Ph.D. or Ed.S.?
+Is it possible I can go straight from my bachelors degree to a Ph.D. or Ed.S.?

-If you have previously attended Tennessee Tech as a graduate student, you would not have to pay a second application fee.
+The graduate admissions application fee is a one-time fee and is not waived.
+If you have previously attended Tennessee Tech as a graduate student, you will not have to pay a second application fee.
 However, if you haven't been a Tennessee Tech graduate student, then the fee is required.
+There have been several times that the College has waived the application fee during the month of May as a special promotion for fall applications.
+Keep your eye on our website for the May-only promotional message.

 I was an undergraduate at Tennessee Tech; do I still have to pay the application fee?